interstel-tech/alphabot_swarm/README.md

 ### Known Limitations and Issues:
 1. On running position_upd_main.py for the first time on RPI boot, you'll notice it starts spinning after receiving a position command.
 After stopping the script and restarting, this problem with the IMU will not appear again until another reboot.
-2. UWB sensors may ocassionally go down and require a restart (unplug/replug)
+2. UWB sensors may occasionally go down and require a restart (unplug/replug)
 3. Velocity is fixed during movement.
+4. Optimal performance degrades rapidly due to short battery life.

 ### Future work:
 1. Re-incorporate Madgwick filter and EKF back into positioning code.